ipalopezhentsev/photo/_posts/2020-06-07-inverting-in-rawtherapee.md

 ## Conversion stage

 The description below assumes you followed the steps in the DSLR shooting stage described above.
+Don't be intimidated by the apparent length of the steps below, I'm just explaining it in all details so you can get to good result on your own frames and don't miss some important thing.
+The main idea that I'm going to show is to do correct conversion of just one frame which you then can copy over to all the rest on the roll.
+After a couple of rolls you will get proficient at it.

 1. First of all, ensure you have RawTherapee 5.9, not earlier versions, because there were important additions in the film negative plugin, namely film base sampling/subtraction.
 It's not that it's impossible to get good results with 5.8, just 5.9 is so much better.
 The walkthrough assumes you use 5.9.
 1. Actually, at the time I'm writing this, there's no final 5.9 yet, but if you use Windows or Linux you can get nightly builds of release candidate, follow guidelines on the [official site](https://rawpedia.rawtherapee.com/Download) (Development builds).
 Unfortunately, for Mac there are no such automated nightly builds available and I have to use [VirtualBox](https://www.virtualbox.org) with Linux installed where I built release candidate of RawTherapee from sources, you can do the same.
 In any case, by the time you are reading this, 5.9 is probably released anyway.